 Everyone needs someone to talk to, someone with an open mind who will listen first.
-Willow Springs Center opened in 1988 to help troubled children and teens (ages 5-17) find their way in life.
+Willow Springs Center opened in 1988 to help troubled teens find their way in life.
 At our residential treatment facility, we strongly believe in the power of the therapeutic relationship to change lives.
-Positive changes can be supported and sustained for each individual child with active family involvement throughout treatment.
+Positive changes can be supported and sustained for each individual with active family involvement throughout treatment.

 The core values of the therapeutic relationship include compassion, nurturing, unconditional acceptance and support in a positive, non-punitive environment.
 We believe one of the most important factors in treatment is the modeling of positive social skills by adult mentors.
-In our interactions with children, the goal is to instill a sense of value and worth by accepting them for where they are now and acknowledging their positive achievements and individual strengths.
-Through the adoption of these core values, the children and adolescents we counsel begin to feel empowered to reach their full potential.
+Through the adoption of these core values, the adolescents we counsel begin to feel empowered to reach their full potential.

 Cognitive Behavioral Therapy (CBT) is an active intervention approach.
 Therapists work with individual patients, teaching them how to identify thoughts, feelings, and behaviors.